freesurfer/freesurfer/samseg/dev_setup.md

   --threads THREADS     number of threads
   -r FILE, --regmat FILE
-                        skip registration and read from FILE -m LABEL, --missing LABEL
+                        skip registration and read from FILE --initlta FILE        initial registration FILE
+  -m LABEL, --missing LABEL
                         LABEL is a missing structure (repeat for multiple missing labels)
-  --showfigs            show figures during run --nobrainmask         no initial brain masking based on affine atlas
+  --movie               show as arrow key controlled time sequence --showfigs            show figures during run --nobrainmask         no initial brain masking based on affine atlas
                         registration
   --diagcovs            use diagonal covariance matrices (only affect multi-
                         contrast case)
-  -v, --verbose         verbose debug output
+  -v, --verbose         verbose debug output --reg-only, --regonly
+                        only perform registration
 ```

+### Display Options: showfigs and movie
+If you turn on the `showfigs` or `movie` command line options then you will see charted data during the run.

+The `showfigs` option by itself will display various graphs and charts as the data is calculated.

+The 3d images can be navigated by placing the cursor over one of the three views and then
+either clicking with the mouse or using the mouse scroll wheel.
+The legend at left also assigns keys to each layer (label or contrast) of the displayed image.
+These keys toggle that layer on and off.

+The `movie` option alone will show one movie at the end of atas registration and
+one movie for each multi resolution level.
+Time is controlled by using the arrow keys
+while the cursor is over the display window.
+Left and right arrow keys move forward or back one frame.
+The up and down arrows move to the
+start or end of the movie.
+The current frame number and the frame count can be seen in the display title.

+If both `showfigs` and `movie` options are selected, then some of the displays will be for a movie in progress,
+with as many frames as have been generated to that point in time.

+***With either option, all calculations are paused until the displayed window is closed.***

 ## Running Test Scripts
 Place the `innolitics_testing` data folder at `~/work/cm/`